Spring Open House Celebrates the Woods at Highfield Hall & Gardens, May 2018

 The Massachusetts Historical Commission and the Secretary of the Commonwealth have recognized the restoration of Highfield Hall with a 2010 Massachusetts Historical Commission Preservation Award.
 This annual award is presented to preservation projects or individuals that have displayed an outstanding commitment to historic preservation in Massachusetts.
 The award was presented to Historic Highfield in a formal ceremony that took place at The Massachuestts Historical Commission on May 18.
 Secretary William Francis Galvin, Chairman of the Massachusetts Historical Commission, applauded Highfield Hall saying, “The careful restoration of Highfield Hall and the remarkable dedication of Historic Highfield demonstrate a strong commitment to historic preservation that goes well beyond what is normally expected.”
 Citations from the Massachusetts Senate and the Massachusetts House of Representatives were presented to Historic Highfield and accepted by Executive Director Barbara Milligan, along with the 2010 Preservation Award.

-The White House has named Falmouth as a Preserve Amercia Community.
+The White House has named Falmouth as a Preserve America Community.
 This special designation recognizes Falmouth’s efforts to save and preserve local history through the preservation of its historical resources and open spaces.
 Highfield Hall was proud to have been a part of this very special honor.

 Read more about Preserve America

-For photograph requests please contact Jennifer Nemec.
+For photograph requests, please contact Janet Morgenstern Passani.